 "This past summer was the worst for stinkbugs--hanging out on my townhouse and getting inside the house," said a Poughkeepsie member of the 'BMSB Citizen Science Project.'
 "Last year was mild with only 25 or so, but I probably captured 150 stink bugs this year."

-This project has helped track the spread of the BMSB across the state and has documented a population explosion in the lower to mid-Hudson Valley region in 2012.
+The BMSB Citizen Science Project has helped track the spread of the BMSB across the state and has documented a population explosion in the lower to mid-Hudson Valley region in 2012.

 The expanding presence of the insect across the state and the increasing number of this species in the urban environment is one measure of the brown marmorated stink bug's success as an invasive pest.
 The increasing presence of BMSB in orchards and vineyards, reproducing and feeding on fruit, is a definitive sign that the insect is becoming a threat to agriculture in the region.
 We have crossed an ecological threshold this season with the insect's status having grown from that of an incidental homeowner nuisance to an economically damaging agricultural pest.

 Specifically, a number of apple and vegetable growers experienced their first real economic losses from BMSB this season.
 In Ulster and Orange counties, losses exceeding 21% injury from stink bug feeding was recorded in late season apple varieties and fall harvested organic peppers.

 Although BMSB do congregate in homes and structures in high numbers during the winter, they are primarily forest dwellers known to feed on over 133 plant species.
 The thousands of woodland acres sweeping along the Appalachian, Catskill and Adirondack Mountain ranges through the mid-Atlantic and New England states are hospitable overwintering sites for these insects.
 Population increases and subsequent damage to fruit are a function of the type and density of food resources provided by native and invasive deciduous trees.